kstadium/fabric-softener/README.md

 ### 3. Install Rsync

-## Remote Host - where to operate ansible playbook
+## Managed Node - Machine you manage with Ansible
 ### 1. Install python
 - Make sure python interperter in /usr/bin/python
     - Path can be changed by **ansible_python_interpreter** variable